 Biofuels and bioliquids

-The targets to to reduce carbon emissions from transport are set in National Energy and Climate Strategies.
+The targets to reduce carbon emissions from transport are set in National Energy and Climate Strategies.
 The current strategy was adopted in 2016.
 The target is to increase the share of transport biofuels to 30 per cent.

 In Finland all transport fuels distributed contain biocomponents.
 The amount of these components is based on the limit values set by the national fuel quality regulation and quality criteria standards.
 Currently, biofuels are some of Finland's top exports.

-Biofuels and bioliquids must fulfil the sustainability criteria set at EU level.
 In Finland the Act on biofuels and bioliquids (393/2013) includes provisions on EU sustainability criteria and the methods used in verifying compliance with the criteria.